harrison-ai/dataeng-tooling-rust/README.md

   `x86_64` and `aarch64` using musl, including support for common system dependencies like openssl.
-* Useful project-lifecycle-management tools such as `cargo deny` for auditing dependency licenses, `cargo about` for generating a license summary, and `cargo release` for cutting releases.
+* Useful project-lifecycle-management tools such as `cargo deny` for auditing dependency licenses, `cargo about` for generating a license summary, `cargo release` for cutting releases, `cargo machete` for finding unused dependencies.
 * A custom `cargo hai-all-checks` command to easily run our standard suite of quality checks from a CI environment.